KeithBronstrup/HUID/README.md

 cryptographically secure, and should not be used in cryptographic applications.
 If you need a cryptographically secure number, and not just a unique identifier, UUID is, by far, a better choice than HUID.
-Likewise, if the ability to identify the host which generated is undesired, HUID is not the right choice for your application, as it is this ability which comprises most the advantages of HUID.
+Likewise, if the ability to identify the host which generated a given ID or record is undesired, HUID is not the right choice for your application, as it is this ability which provides most of the advantages of HUID.

 Some of the advantages of HUID can be shoehorned into UUIDv3-v5, in violation of the specifications, but doing so brings its own set of problems.
 For example, if